ggambetta/computer-graphics-from-scratch/Computer-Graphics-from-scratch.md

 ### Directional lights

-If a point light is a good approximation of a lightbulb, does it also work as an approximation of the Sun?
+If a point light is a good approximation of a light bulb, does it also work as an approximation of the Sun?

 It's a tricky question, and the answer depends on what are you trying to render.